nicoder/hugogiraudel.github.com/collections/article/2015-01-07-introducing-sass-guidelines.md

 [Tweet it](https://twitter.com/share?text=Sass%20Guidelines%2C%20a%20styleguide%20for%20writing%20sane%2C%20maintainable%20and%20scalable%20Sass%20by%20%40HugoGiraudel%20%E2%80%94%20&url=http://sass-guidelin.es), upvote it on [Hacker News](https://news.ycombinator.com/item?id=8845421) and [reddit](http://redd.it/2rj36x) and above all: tell me what you think.
 This is the only way for me to improve it.

-Last but not least, if this project helps you gettign started with Sass, if it helps your team staying consistent or if you simply like it, consider [supporting the project](https://gumroad.com/l/sass-guildelines).
+Last but not least, if this project helps you getting started with Sass, if it helps your team staying consistent or if you simply like it, consider [supporting the project](https://gumroad.com/l/sass-guildelines).
 Like [CSS Guidelines](http://cssguidelin.es), this document is completely free.
 Still, it took a lot of time to write it and will take even more keeping it up-to-date.
 Anyway, if you want to pay me a beer through Gumroad, that would be awesome. :)